List of Farid Gabteni’s quotes

 God Is Wise and All-Knowing.
 He Raises among the people those who seek His Forgiveness, who respect their oaths; God Sees and Hears them.
 (Farid Gabteni)

-Lord!
-Cover with Your Peace Your Prophets and Your Messengers and the righteous among Your Allies, who have called to the truth, who have called to be patient.
+Lord, Cover with Your Peace Your Prophets and Messengers, and the righteous among Your Allies, who called to truth and called to patience.
 (Farid Gabteni)

 God My Master!
 Guide those who love You, Bless those who love me and Forgive those I love.
 (Farid Gabteni)